-INFO: Thanks to the expertise and dedication of the penguin care staff.

-Woodland Park Zoo has one of the most successful Humboldt penguin breeding programs in North America.
-The new hatchling brings the total number of successful hatchings to 97 since the zoo's first breeding season in 2010, a year after the new penguin habitat opened.
+Thanks to the expertise and dedication of the penguin care staff, Woodland Park Zoo has one of the most successful Humboldt penguin breeding programs in North America.
+Since the zoo's first breeding season in 2010, a year after the new penguin habitat opened, the zoo has successfully raised 97 chicks.
 With the addition of the new chick, the zoo's colony currently consists of 41 penguins.